Energiz3r/tanglebox-server/README.md

 ### params:

-    "token" string - required if enabled
+    "token" string - required (if enabled)
+    "userPrompt" string - required
     "systemPrompt" string - optional
-    "userPrompt" string
+    "conversationHistory" valid JSON array of arrays, see below - optional "temperature" float - optional
+    "maxNewTokens" int - optional
+    "shouldStreamResponse" string "true" or "false" - optional

-    "conversationHistory" valid JSON array of arrays, each containing role and message eg. [["Human","how do magnets work?"],["Assistant","They just do."]]
+If supplying a value for `conversationHistory`, the JSON structure should be an array of arrays containing role and message, eg. `[["Human","how do magnets work?"],["Assistant","They just do."]]`

-    "conversationTemplate" string - must exist on server, error returned if not "temperature" float
-    "maxNewTokens" int
-    "shouldStreamResponse" boolean (string "true" or "false")
-    "messageSeparator" string - optional
-    "outputSeparator" string - optional
+Valid role values are string literals `"Human"` or `"AI"`.
+The actual role strings used by the model is dependent on the conversation template applied in settings.json.
+This way the user of the API is not concerned with any specifics of the model config in use by the server.

 ## Conversation Templates